 Simply Recipes reader Alton Hoover sent me his favorite recipe for lasagna which he has been cooking up since college days.
 His original recipe created enough lasagna for a small army so I halved it.
 What is posted here will easily serve 8 people.
-From what I can tell the secret behind Alton’s lasagna is the addition of sugar to the sauce and using about twice as much cheese as most other recipes.
-There are a few minor tweeks to his original recipe that I found necessary, for example adding a dash of wine vinegar to the sauce and using a mix of red, yellow, and green peppers because I didn’t have enough green pepper on hand.
+From what I can tell the secret behind Alton’s lasagna is the addition of a little sugar to the sauce and using a bit more cheese than most other recipes.
+There are a few minor tweeks to his original recipe that I found necessary, for example adding a dash of wine vinegar to the sauce and changing the amount of Parm.

 - 1 lb lean ground beef

-- 1/2 large bell pepper (green, red, or yellow), seeds and veins removed, diced
+- 1/2 large bell pepper (green, red, or yellow), seeds and veins removed, diced, about 3/4 cup

 - 1/2 lb dry lasagna noodles (requires 9 lasagna noodles - unbroken)

 - 1 1/2 lb (24 ounces) Mozzarella cheese, grated or sliced

 - 1/4 lb (4 ounces) freshly grated parmesan cheese

 - Large skillet (for browning beef, onions, green pepper)